quinfer/tsfe/README.md

 report.
 Go to File\>New\>R Markdown… and choose from `From Template` then `project-report`.

+We setting up your project I strongly recommend create a new project in RStudio and using [Github](https://www.hendrikbruns.tk/post/using-rstudio-and-git-version-control/).
+The former will help to capture versions of your work, while the latter is industry standard for professional verision control.

 ## Datasets

 This package also includes dataset used in the course